 - diced roasted red pepper

 - Add all the ingredients to your Vitamix and secure the lid.
 Remove the lid cap and insert the tamper.
 Turn the blender on high for 30 seconds and use the tamper to push the hummus into the blades.
 Add more chickpea liquid, if desired, for a smoother consistency.

 - Add the hummus to a serving bowl and garnish diced roasted red pepper and white and black sesame seeds.

 - You can reduce the amount of roasted red peppers in the hummus for a more mild flavor.
-I purchase these organic roasted red peppers and use half the jar.
+I personally love it bold flavored!